Reuterin

 Reuterin (3-hydroxypropionaldehyde) is the organic compound with the formula HOCH2CH2CHO.
 It is a bifunctional molecule, containing both a hydroxy and aldehyde functional groups.

-The name reuterin is derived from Lactobacillus reuteri, which produces the compound biosynthetically from glycerol as a broad-spectrum antibiotic (bacteriocin).
-L. reuteri itself is named after the microbiologist Gerhard Reuter, who did early work in distinguishing it as a district species.
+The name reuterin is derived from Limosilactobacillus reuteri, which produces the compound biosynthetically from glycerol as a broad-spectrum antibiotic (bacteriocin).
+L. reuteri itself is named after the microbiologist Gerhard Reuter, who did early work in distinguishing it as a distinct species.

 Solution structure

 In aqueous solution 3-hydroxypropionaldehyde exists in equilibrium with its hydrate (1,1,3-propanetriol), in which the aldehyde group converts to a geminal diol: